crowdwave/checkpoint401/README.md

 **Security reports**

-If you have a security concern, please email andrew.stuart@supercoders.com.au
+If you have a security concern, please email andrew.stuart@supercoders.com.au AND leave a security issue in the GitHub issues - do not disclose it there, just say you have a security concern and we will contact you.

 **License**